Poll: What two fandoms should I use in a crossover? Vote Now!

 Rating: ???
 Genre: ???

-So far on my profile poll, people have voted that I should do a Harry Potter and The Little Mermaid crossover.
+On my profile poll, people have voted that I should do a Harry Potter and The Little Mermaid crossover.
 I think this would be an interesting challenge since the mermaids in Rowling's world are far different from those in either Hans Christian Andersen's fairytale or in the Disney film.
 After I finish A Courtly Romance, I'll begin to develop a concept for this.
 I'm open to suggestions, so if you have ideas, please let me know!

 |Community:||The Deadly Apple|